bored-engineer/docker-http-logger/README.md

-# docker-http-logger
+# SSRF Sink
-A very simple Docker image that logs all incoming HTTP requests
+A very simple Docker image that logs all incoming HTTP requests for use in SSRF PoCs